 Improving Trawl Selectivity under the Landing Obligation: Selectivity Survey on board the RV Emma Bardán

-The implementation of the Landing Obligation under the Common Fisheries Policy has increased the need to improve bottom trawl selectivity, particularly in fisheries where certain low-quota species may jeopardize the economic viability of the fleet.
+The implementation of the Landing Obligation within the framework of the Common Fisheries Policy has increased the need to improve the selectivity of bottom trawling, particularly in fisheries where certain low-quota species may compromise the economic viability of the fleet.

-Trials carried out on commercial vessels allow selective devices to be validated under real fishing conditions; however, their high cost limits the experimental scope.
-For this reason, the use of the research vessel Emma Bardán makes it possible to test and fine-tune innovative configurations — including new codends and semi-pelagic trawl doors — in a controlled environment closely aligned with commercial operations.
+Trials on commercial vessels allow selective devices to be validated under real conditions; however, their high cost limits the experimental scope.
+Therefore, the use of the oceanographic vessel Emma Bardán enables the testing and adjustment of innovative configurations—including new codends and semi-pelagic doors—in a controlled environment close to commercial operations.

-The overall objective is to support the adaptation of the trawl fleet to European regulations concerning the Landing Obligation through an experimental campaign aimed at improving bottom trawl selectivity, while also evaluating the reduction of seabed impact.
+The overall objective is to contribute to the adaptation of the trawl fleet to European regulations related to the Landing Obligation through an experimental campaign aimed at improving the selectivity of bottom trawling, while also evaluating the reduction of seabed impact.

 Specific objectives